WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Macros

 - similarly to `Custom Resouces` you create a lambda function.
 This lambda function will be used to **modify the template itself**.

+#### Helper scripts

+- these are utilities provided by CloudFormation to **orchestrate, notify CF when changes happen to the underlying resources**

+* mostly used by non-serverless components like EC2 (there you want your programs to report to CF during setup).

+- there are multiple helper scripts
+  - `cfn hup`: **deamon which detects changes in resource metadata**
+  - `cfn signal`: used for `WaitConditions`, coordination between resources

 ### AWS Glue